 To change the limp, you might have to do one of two things:

-- Teach them how to walk again with a lot of sensory awareness (Read Todd Hargrove on using slow, purposeful movement to improve coordination).
+- Teach them how to walk again with a lot of sensory awareness (Reference 1).
 We do this all the time.
 We break down an activity into small chunks and get patients to do it regularly.
 This is remapping using novel movement patterns.
 Remapping isn’t new for us.
 However, consciously targeting the brain is new.
 Most of us have been doing this therapeutically in many of our interventions without even realizing it.
-Sometimes it just takes a small shift in our language but a huge shift in our clinical reasoning.
-Let’s unpack that.

 Every patient is a study sample of N=1.
 No two patients are identical.

 - Mechanical pain occurs in a predictable pattern and should be uncovered and treated easily.
 This is physiotherapy as we know it and is effectively assessed and treated using an MDT approach (Mechanical Diagnosis and Treatment).
 These patients respond quickly and predictably within several sessions.

 - You may also have a patient that has mechanical underpinnings; you address that, but then you can’t resolve them.
 There may be a cortical component to their presentation which also needs to be addressed alongside their mechanical pain.
 This central component needs to be measured using distress questionnaires which start with measuring central sensitization using the Central Sensitization Inventory (CSI).
 A score > 40 indicates that central pain mechanisms need to be considered in this person’s pain presentation.
 The central mechanisms can be broken down by using SAD CLLIFSS, a mnemonic for the phenotypes of central pain mechanisms that can be addressed through a biopsychosocial lens.
 Reframe Rehab teaches a course that helps you to accomplish this called Biopsychosocial Reframed: Creating a Psychologically-Informed Practice (Reference 7).